Meet The Team

 Nicholas Mang's main focus at R2C is the continued development of R2C’s Roots Approach and IN PLACE platform for growing place-sourced regenerative economies.
 His work includes the utilization of systemic frameworks for engaging citizens with place, facilitating design charrettes with key community stakeholders, and developing and implementing local economic development strategies that develop healthy, viable relationships between human and natural communities over time.
 Nicholas has a published doctoral dissertation entitled “Toward a Regenerative Psychology of Urban Planning” and has worked on numerous regenerative development projects in communities across the United States and Latin America.

-Adriane Zacmanidis main focus at R2C is on the Urban Regeneration Lab.
-An urbanist, designer, and educator whose focus is on time, memory, and place as both ecology and palimpsest.
+Adriane Zacmanidis main focus at R2C is on URBAN SYSTEMS, MULTIMEDIA EXHIBITIONS and the URBAN [RE]GENERATION LAB.
+A planner, inclusive designer, educator, and project manager her interests are in time, memory, and place as both ecology and palimpsest.
 She uses urban systems and data to help power-shift the planning process to under-resourced communities for a more sustainable and resilient future.
-Her approach is regenerative and starts with deep listening, research, and being a skilled translator between expert, wisdom, and audience.
+Her approach is regenerative and starts with deep listening, holistic research, inclusive design, and being a skilled translator between expert, wisdom, and audience.
 She holds graduate degrees in architecture, education, and historic preservation.

 Ashley Nielsen's main focus at R2C is the development of the COMPETENCY 2 COMMUNITY platform.
 She works with both K12 and Higher Education designing community-based education programs and curriculum.
 At its core, her work involves reimagining education and putting schools at the heart of any neighborhood - reweaving students, families, schools, businesses, and communities back together through community education.
 Ashley has extensive background in competency-based and project-based education and holds a PhD in Psychology with a focus on regenerative education methodologies.